profoundinventions/php-houdini/docs/_sources/adding-new-methods-and-properties.rst.txt

     ``fromContext(Context::isInstance())`` will be ignored.

 Here's an example that adds completion for the `MyCLabs Enum <https://github.com/myclabs/php-enum>`_ library.
-To use that library, you extend the Each class using that library has a static method that corresponds to a constant on the enum.
+To use that library, you extend an ``Enum`` class provided by the library that allows you to access a static method that corresponds to constants on the enum class.

 Note this example will add completion for *all* Enum classes in your project that extend ``MyCLabs\Enum\Enum`` - you don't need to specify each one individually.